 Among the various Hall of Fame series replicas that Cybis initiated starting in 1990 were downsized versions of the six chessmen.
-In a departure from their usual naming style for the HOF pieces, which was to add the Roman numeral II after the original piece’s name (e.g., Persephone II and, later, Persephone III) these are shown simply as King, Queen, Bishop, Knight, Rook and Pawn on the Cybis website.
-Unfortunately there are no photos posted and I’ve been told that none are available, so unless someone happens to own any of these we have no clue as to what they look like.
-But because they are listed in the “Hall of Fame” website section it’s likely that they are downsized copies of the pieces in the previous limited edition Commemorative Set.
+In a departure from their usual naming style for the HOF pieces, which was to add the Roman numeral II after the original piece’s name (e.g., Persephone II and, later, Persephone III) these were shown simply as King, Queen, Bishop, Knight, Rook and Pawn on the early-2000s Cybis website.
+Unfortunately there were no photos of any of them and so unless someone happens to own any of these we have no clue as to what they look like.
+But because they were listed in the “Hall of Fame” website section it’s likely that they are downsized copies of the pieces in the previous limited edition Commemorative Set.

-The website does give specifications as to edition size, dimensions, and pricing.
-Each chess piece is part of an edition of 1000, and each one is currently priced at $375.
+The website did give specifications as to edition size, dimensions, and pricing.
+Each chess piece was edition of 1000, and each one priced at $375.
 The Rook (castle) is the smallest, at 5″ high x 1.75″ wide just as it was the shortest of the original set’s molds.
 The Pawn and the Bishop are both 5.25″ high.
 The Knight and the Queen are both 5.75″high.
 The tallest piece is the King at 6″.
 This height range of between 5″ and 6″ reflects the typical downsizing ratio of approximately 2″ from an original mold, a process explained in more detail in the Upsize Downsize post.

 If anyone has a photo of any of the Hall of Fame chess pieces and would like to contribute the image(s) to this site, please contact me via the About the Cybis Archive page.